 Some common misconceptions about hypnosis include:

-- Hypnosis is sleep.
-A person in hypnosis is not asleep but is aware of what is happening throughout the whole process.
+- Hypnosis is sleep: A person in hypnosis is not asleep and is aware of what is happening throughout the process.
 They will be fully conscious of what is going on internally and be able to interact with their therapist when needed.

-- Control and consent.
-The therapist does not control the person in hypnosis.
-In order for the process to be effective the subject must consent to follow the benign suggestions provided by the therapist.
+- Control and consent: The therapist does not control the person in hypnosis.
+For the process to be effective, the subject must consent to follow the benign suggestions provided by the therapist.

-- How hypnosis will feel.
-Generally speaking most people experience pleasant feelings of mental and physical relaxation while in hypnosis.
-However, not experiencing those does not necessarily mean that one hasn’t entered the trance state.
-Other perceptible signs of being in trance include focused awareness, vivid mental imagery, and the ability to clearly recall memories.
+- How hypnosis will feel: Typically, most people experience pleasant mental and physical relaxation while in hypnosis.
+However, not experiencing those does not necessarily mean a person hasn’t entered the trance state.
+Other perceptible signs of being in a trance include focused awareness, vivid mental imagery, and the ability to recall memories.

 Pre-Session Preparation

-The pioneering hypnotist Dave Elman observed in the 1960’s that his patients would achieve deeper levels of hypnosis the more they experienced it.3 Many therapists today will provide people with pre-session hypnosis “training.”
-This may be in the form of written scripts that can be read out loud or recordings of hypnotic inductions that can be listened to before the actual session.
+In the 1960s, pioneering hypnotist Dave Elman observed that his patients would achieve deeper levels of hypnosis the more they experienced a trance state.3 Many therapists today will provide people with pre-session hypnosis “training.”
+This may be in the form of written scripts that can be read aloud or recordings of hypnotic inductions that can be listened to before the actual session.
+In this context, view hypnosis as a skill that can be learned rather than a treatment method.

 How Can Hypnotherapy Help Someone Reduce & Manage Stress?